fusion-energy/neutronics_material_maker/docs/source/example_material.rst

 For several materials within the collection the density is adjusted when the material is enriched.
 For breeder blankets in fusion it is common to enrich the lithium 6 content.

 Lithium ceramics used in fusion breeder blankets often contain enriched lithium-6 content.
-This slightly change in density is accounted for by the neutronics_material_maker
+This slight change in density is accounted for by the neutronics_material_maker.

 ::